lsds/KungFu/README.md

 KungFu enables users to achieve *fast* and *adaptive* distributed machine learning.
 This is important because machine learning systems must cope with growing complex models and increasingly complicated deployment environments.
 KungFu has the following unique features:

 * Simplicity: KungFu permits distributed training by adding only one line of code in your existing training program.
 * Easy to deploy: KungFu has minimal dependency.
 It does not require heavy dependency like MPI in Horovod and external resource like parameter servers.
-Check the KungFu [Dockerfile](docker/Dockerfile.tf-gpu).
+Check the [GPU](docker/Dockerfile.tf-gpu) and [CPU](docker/Dockerfile.tf-cpu) docker files.
 * Adaptive distributed training: KungFu provides many advanced [distributed optimizers](srcs/python/kungfu/optimizers/__init__.py) such as communication-efficient [AD-PSGD](https://arxiv.org/abs/1710.06952) and small-batch-efficient [SMA](http://www.vldb.org/pvldb/vol12/p1399-koliousis.pdf) to help you address the cases in which [Synchronous SGD](https://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf) does not scale.
 * Monitoring: KungFu supports [distributed SGD metrics](srcs/python/kungfu/optimizers/sync_sgd.py) such as [gradient variance](https://en.wikipedia.org/wiki/Variance) and [gradient noise scale](https://openai.com/blog/science-of-ai/) to help understand the training process with low overhead.